DermaNiA® (Niacinamide for Skin Health — Sabinsa)

 Metformin — chronic high-dose niacinamide may modestly affect glucose homeostasis; minimal clinical relevance at typical supplemental doses.

-Statins — no significant interaction documented; niacinamide does NOT have niacin's HDL-raising lipid effects, so no lipid management interaction.
+Statins — no significant interaction documented; niacinamide does not have niacin's HDL-raising lipid effects, so no lipid management interaction.

 Pregnancy and lactation — niacinamide is the essential B3 vitamin form; pregnancy RDA is 18 mg/day; supplemental doses up to 500 mg/day generally considered safe but higher doses lack pregnancy-specific safety data.